waikinw/PSKeyTab/README.md

 # KeyTabTools

 KeyTabTools is a PowerShell utility for generating offline keytab files for Active Directory accounts.
 It can be used on any system with PowerShell and does not require direct domain access.
+The module works cross‑platform on Windows, Linux and macOS as long as PowerShell 5.1 or newer is available.

 ## Requirements